x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/automatically-answer-and-route-calls/enter-a-business-name.md

 4. Click **Save**.

-### Use the Shell to configure a business name
+### Use Exchange Online PowerShell to configure a business name

 This example sets the business name on a UM auto attendant named `MyUMAutoAttendant`.

 ```
 Set-UMAutoAttendant -Identity MyUMAutoAttendant -BusinessName "Northwind Traders"